lemniscarte/real-time-audio-programming-in-C_SoSe2020/Session10_09072020/git_commands.md

 Now you want to integrate the new master updates into your feature branch.
 With `rebase` you can move branches and merge them in one step into a new base to make the history linear again.

-*Note: This will change the history and should only done on your local branch*
+*Note: This will change the history and should only be done at your local branch*

 `$ git rebase <base>`